 RESOURCES FOR DRC/URC and CRCs

-Powerpoint used in Fall 2023 Best Practices in Holistic Faculty Review Workshop, presented by: Yvette Huet – ADVANCE Faculty Affairs and Diversity Office; Sarah Edwards – Associate Vice Chancellor for Legal Affairs and Deputy General Counsel and Holly Middleton – Associate Director of Engaged Scholarship
+POWERPOINT used in Fall 2024 Best Practices in Holistic Faculty Review Workshop, presented by: Yvette Huet, Executive Director, The Center for ADVANCing Faculty Success; Sarah Edwards – Associate Vice Chancellor for Legal Affairs and Deputy General Counsel and Holly Middleton – Associate Director of Engaged Scholarship

 RESOURCES FOR D/URCs and CRCs